Guest post and photos by Laurence Vuillemin, owner of Paris-Toujours

 6. Unleash Your Inner Artist at the Palais de Tokyo

-The Palais of Tokyo is located in the 16th arrondissement of Paris, It is a museum entirely dedicated to modern and contemporary art.
-Very interesting for adults, it is very nice for kids too, so that it a good experience for the whole family.
-The museum has organised various activities and workshops for kids about modern art in order to let them appreciate it in a playful way : the Tok Tok groups for instance (on Wednesdays and Saturdays), workshops for kids including stories about art, activities making kids participate.
+The Palais de Tokyo is located in the 16th arrondissement of Paris, It is a museum entirely dedicated to modern and contemporary art.
+Very interesting for adults, it is a very nice activity for kids visiting Paris too.
+The museum has organised various activities and workshops for kids about modern art in order to let them appreciate it in a playful way; the Tok Tok groups for instance (on Wednesdays and Saturdays), workshops for kids including stories about art, activities making kids participate.
 You can even organised a birthday party there.
 The museum is opened every day from 12:00pm to midnight except Tuesdays.

 7. Go Wild at the Musée de la Chasse et de la Nature